How can we accept God's violence?

 — Lamentations 1:11c-12a NIV

-The first two times, when she cries out to be seen, she asks God to notice her suffering.
+She aims her first two cries to be seen (1:9c and 11c) at getting God to notice her suffering.
 When that fails to produce a response, she turns to the people passing by.
-"Look around and see," she begs of them, desperate to be noticed.
+“Look around and see,” she begs of them, desperate to be noticed.
+(1:12a)

-By the time that Daughter Zion speaks for a third time, the reporter has mentioned three times that there is "no one to comfort her" (17a, see also 2a and 9b), and has twice declared her "unclean" (17c, see also 8c) and therefore untouchable by another Jew.
-This reinforces her sense of isolation.
+By the time that Daughter Zion interrupts for a third time, the reporter has mentioned three times that there is "no one to comfort her," (17a, see also 2a and 9b) and has twice declared her "unclean" (17c, see also 8c) and therefore untouchable by another Jew.
+This reinforces within her a sense of extreme isolation.

 Her anguish is now so acute that any random stranger witnessing her pain will do.